 No credit card reward is more flexible than cash.
-That’s why cash back credit cards are our favorite kind of credit card.
-We prefer a card that gives you a nice, generous flat rate on all of your purchases, and a number of cards exist that do just that — with a 2% cash back rate.
-However, some people like cards that give greater rewards for certain purchase categories.
-They’re willing to juggle multiple cards to always get the maximum, as much as 5% on some purchases.
-It’s more work than most of us want to do, but you might be an exception.
+That’s why cash back credit cards are the favorite type of card for most people.
+You might prefer a card that gives you a nice, generous flat rate on all of your purchases, as much as 2%, or you might prefer cards that give greater rewards for certain purchase categories.
+Some people are willing to juggle multiple cards to always get the maximum, as much as 5% on some purchases.
 Below we offer our picks for the best cash back cards on the market today, starting with flat-rate cards.
-All of these have no annual fee:
+All of these have no annual fee unless otherwise noted:

 - Citi Double Cash – Get 2% cash back on all your purchases.
 You get a 1% rebate when you make the purchase, and get the other 1% when you pay it off.
 If you’re paying your balance in full each month (and you should), you’ll get the 2% right away; if not, you’ll still get 2% as long as you eventually pay off your purchases.

-- Alliant Credit Union Signature Visa – This card offers a flat 3% cash back rate in the first year, then a 2.5% flat cash back rate on all your purchases every year after that.
+- Alliant Credit Union Signature Visa – This card offers a flat 2.5% cash back rate on all your purchases.
 So why isn’t it #1 on this list?
-Because it has a $59 annual fee (though that is waived for the first year).
-So, how it stacks up to other cards will depend on how much you spend with it; you’ll need to do some math.
-For example, you’ll need to spend at least $6000 per year to make this one worth it in comparison to other cards (that would get you to a 1.5% cash back rate after taking into account the annual fee).
-However, if you’ll spend more than that, the deal gets better and better — if you spend $12,000 or more per year, you’ll actually end up making more than the two cards listed above, even after paying the annual fee.
-While this is a credit union card, membership is essentially open to anyone, so don’t let be a deterrent if this card’s cash back formula makes sense for you.
+Because it has a $99 annual fee (though that is waived for the first year).
+So, how it stacks up to other cards will depend on how much you spend with it — you’ll need to do some math.
+If you spend more than $20,000 with the card in a year, you’ll actually end up making more than the two cards listed above, even after paying the annual fee.
+But that’s a high bar for many people, so this card is worth noting, but it’s not for everyone.
+While this is a credit union card, membership is essentially open to anyone, so don’t let that be a deterrent if this card’s cash back formula makes sense for you.

-- Capital One Quicksilver – The cash back rate with this card is less at 1.5%, but you can earn an easy $150 bonus that the cards above don’t have, provided you spend at least $500 with the card in the first 3 months of having it.
+- American Express Cash Magnet Card – The cash back rate with this card is less at 1.5%, but you can earn a $200 bonus that the cards above don’t have, provided you spend at least $1000 with the card in the first 3 months of having it.

-- Chase Freedom Unlimited – Essentially the same offer as the Capital One Quicksilver: 1.5% cash back on all purchases, with the opportunity to earn a $150 bonus if you buy at least $500 worth of stuff with the card in the first 90 days.
+- Chase Freedom Unlimited – Offers 1.5% cash back on all purchases, with the opportunity to earn a $200 bonus if you buy at least $500 worth of stuff with the card in the first 90 days.

 - Discover It Miles – Earn 1.5 “miles” per dollar, which translates to a 1.5% rebate if you choose to redeem them for cash.
 A unique bonus opportunity here: your first-year rebate earnings will be doubled, meaning you essentially get 3% back on all of your purchases in Year 1.